sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/06-Resolvers.md

 ### Maven resolvers

-Resolvers for Maven2 repositories are added as follows:
+Resolvers for Maven repositories are added as follows:

 ```scala
 resolvers +=